NREL/HOPP/greenheart/simulation/technologies/hydrogen/electrolysis/PEM_BOP/README.md

 The electrical BOP curve includes a transformer and a rectifier to condition alternating current power.

+The model in GreenHEART calculates a curve fit based on the provided CSV it also limits the calculated efficiencies to the maximum and minimum operating ratio values in the CSV, making the overall function a piecewise implementation.

 **NOTE**: BOP assumes AC current as an input and assumes power electronics for AC to DC conversion.
 BOP efficiency curve has not been optimized for economies of scale or other electrical infrastructure connections.